-BIRTHFIT Podcast: BIRTHFIT Coach Seminar Venice, CA Show Notes
+BIRTHFIT Podcast: BIRTHFIT Coach Seminar Venice, CA (Our First Seminar)

 Lindsey: All right, guys.
 Thanks to our sponsors, Original Nutritionals.
 Our friends at Original are on a mission with us to walk the walk when it comes to human betterment.
 They have created a brand founded on pure basic essential supplements that have ingredient labels you can understand.
 I like small labels.
 I’m from Texas.
 I don’t like big words so this works for me.